-Most employees understand that emails sent using a company email account or files stored on a company device are considered property of the employer.
-They also accept a level of workplace monitoring through productivity applications and time tracking.
-Many employees have the expectation that their personal devices and time are not subject to employer access.
-But in an age where employees use their personal devices for work, how far is too far when it comes to monitoring employee locations?
+Most employees understand that emails sent using a company email account or files stored on a company device are considered employer property.
+They also accept a level of workplace monitoring through productivity and time-tracking applications.
+Many employees expect their personal devices and time not to be subject to employer access.
+But in an age where employees use their personal devices for work, how far is too far when monitoring employee locations?

 Employers often have a few reasons for monitoring employees in the workplace.
 They may want to track and increase productivity, ensure employees are working, protect confidential information, or help create an accountable environment that dissuades events like sexual harassment, theft, and data breaches.

-No matter the reason for monitoring employees, the laws and rules surrounding this can get a little blurry in a time when more and more employees use personal devices, like smartphones, for work activity.
+No matter the reason for monitoring employees, the laws and rules surrounding this can get a little blurry at a time when more and more employees use personal devices, like smartphones, for work activity.
 Is it appropriate for employers to assume they can monitor things like an employee’s location from their phone?
-Yes, but it’s important for employers to remember that there are two sides to monitoring employees on their personal devices.
+Yes, but employers need to remember that there are two sides to monitoring employees on their personal devices.

 As an employer, you have the right to track employee locations and time worked while they are on the clock.
-Tracking helps both the employer and employees by keeping employees accountable, making sure the work is being done, and providing the employer with information on productivity and cost-cutting measures.
-Employees, though, have a reasonable expectation that their location remains private when they are not on the clock unless otherwise agreed before the employee accepted the job.
+Tracking helps the employer and employees by keeping employees accountable, ensuring the work is being done, and providing the employer with information on productivity and cost-cutting measures.
+However, employees have a reasonable expectation that their location remains private when they are not on the clock unless otherwise agreed before the employee accepts the job.